 The writer’s son was playing with snails on the bank of the river, within sight of the house.
-The boy was very small, just two years old.
+The boy was very small, not even two years old.

 There was a dark shape in the river.
-At first the writer thought it was a fish, but it didn’t move like a fish.
-It wove its way through the water like a snake.
-It was aiming straight for his son.
-He called out to him, but the boy didn’t hear, or couldn’t hear.
-The air was heavy and damp.
+At first, the writer thought it was a fish, but it didn’t move like a fish.
+It was angling straight for his son.
+The writer called out to him, but the boy didn’t hear.
+The air was thick with the smell of decay.

-The shape was closer now, and it lifted its head up out of the water—a giant, leering serpent’s head, with black pits for eyes.
+The shape was closer now, and it lifted up out of the water to show a leering serpent’s head, with glossy black pits for eyes.

-It is important that you know the writer did not stop to think.
-He did not stop to calculate the number of steps it would take to reach his son.
+It is important that you know the writer did not pause to think.
+He did not calculate the number of steps it would take to reach his son.
 He simply leapt to his feet and raced along the riverbank.
 They were the first steps he’d taken in a century, and each one was a gallop.

 Every stride carried the weight of years and fell across his back like a hammer-stroke.
 He left his house a middle-aged man and by the time he reached his son, his beard was white.
-He placed himself between the boy and the serpent, and the thing struck him.
-It was huge.
-With unnatural speed and strength it wrapped itself around his waist and squeezed.
+He splashed into the water, cutting between the boy and the serpent, and the monster met him there.
+It coiled itself around his waist and squeezed.
 He toppled backward, then struggled to his feet again, grasping at the serpent’s body.
 With each stumbling step, another year jolted through him.
-His joints tightened and his heart pounded in his ears.
+His heart pounded in his ears.

-He fell to his knees, but he got his hands around the serpent’s neck.
-It was a shocking sight: the monster’s mouth, yawning wide with rows and rows of jet-black teeth, and below it his shaking hands, white as paper, thin as bones.
+In the thick muck of the riverbank, he got his hands around the serpent’s neck.
+It was a shocking sight: the monster’s mouth, yawning wide with rows and rows of glossy black teeth, and below it, the writer’s hands, white as paper, thin as bones.
 He could smell the serpent’s breath, like garbage left to rot for a hundred years.
 Using the last shreds of his strength, he leaned and swung and bashed its head against the river rocks.
 He did it again.
 And again.
 And again.

 “My love,” she wailed.

-The writer said, softly: “So there was a river-spirit after all.
+Softly, the writer said, “So, there was a river spirit after all.
 That monster was probably as old as I am.”

 “You saved our son,” the witch said.
-She squeezed his hand.
+She laid her head against his chest.
 She could barely make words.
 “My curse…”

 “No, no,” he said.